simov/purest/README.md

   })
 ```

-> Take a look at the [Promise Examples][examples-promises] on how you can run these examples.
+> Take a look at the [Promise Examples][examples-promises] on how you can run this example.

 ## OAuth